dataframing/student-loans/README.md

 ### Do not commit the raw data to your branch/repository or else you're gonna have a bad time.

-Instead, run:

-	unzip data.zip

-This will sometimes create a directory called `__MACOSX` — feel free to delete it with

-	rm -rf __MACOSX

-When you're done working on the data and made a significant change to the CSV files, re-zip the directory
+To **compress** the data (with the intent of committing to your repository), run:

-	zip data
+	gzip --r data

-then add it, commit it, push it, etc. Thanks!
+This will recursively zip each file in the `data` directory and let us commit them to GitHub.
+Then add it, commit it, push it, etc.

+To **uncompress** the data (with the intent of working on it using `pd.read_csv()` or something), run:

+	gzip --r --d data

+This will recursively decompress each `.gz` file in the `data` directory.